matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

-Next, in our if statement, we look for a positive result by checking if the number of drinks and breadsticks is greater than 0.
+Next, in our "if" statement, we look for a positive result by checking if the number of drinks and breadsticks is greater than 0.
+This means that when the "if" statement is true, the result of the function is true, giving the whole function a more consistent meaning.

-## <a href="#extract-a-complicated-conditional-into-its-own-function" id="extract-a-complicated-conditional-into-its-own-function">Extract a Complicated Conditional Into Its Own Function
+## <a href="#extract-a-complicated-conditional-into-its-own-function" id="extract-a-complicated-conditional-into-its-own-function">Extract a Complicated Conditional Into Its Own Function</a>

-Sometimes we can get into writing some pretty complicated conditional logic in our if statement.
+Sometimes we can get into writing some pretty complicated conditional logic in our "if" statement.
 In this example we are checking to see if an order meets our Monday Special criteria.

 ```javascript
 if (